finsberg/ldrb/README.md

 # Installation

 ## Install with pip
-In order to install the software you need to have installed[FEniCS](https://fenicsproject.org) version 2016.x or 2017.x.
+In order to install the software you need to have installed[FEniCS](https://fenicsproject.org) (versions older than 2016 is not supprted)

 The package can be installed with pip.
 ```